PhamMinhHiepIT2/devops-challenges/prob02/solution.md

     * **Recommendation:** Use `Auto` or `Initial` mode for production.
     * **Benefits:** Prevents resource starvation, optimizes resource utilization.
     * **Considerations:** Can lead to pod restarts if resource limits are changed in `Auto` mode.

+* **Kubernetes Event-driven Autoscaler (KEDA):**
+    * **Description:** Scales the number of pods based on events from various sources (e.g., message queues like Kafka, metrics from Prometheus, etc.).
+    * **Benefits:** Enables scaling based on events, not just resource utilization.
+This is particularly useful for event-driven workloads.
+    * **Scalers:** KEDA uses "Scalers" to connect to different event sources.
+You configure the appropriate scaler for your event source (e.g., Kafka scaler, Prometheus scaler).
+    * **Triggers:** Define "Triggers" in your deployments to specify the scaling behavior based on the events.
+You can define thresholds, polling intervals, and other parameters.

 **General Autoscaling Strategy:**